Alerts

 Use warning banners to display information that needs attention or that merchants need to take action on.

-A warning banner that reads ‘Your shipping address needs to be updated’ with an ’Update shipping address’ button, styled in yellow.
-A warning banner that reads ‘Your shipping address needs to be updated’ with an ’Update shipping address’ button, styled in yellow.
+A warning banner in yellow that reads "Your shipping address needs to be updated" and includes a button that's labeled "Update shipping address".
+A warning banner in yellow that reads "Your shipping address needs to be updated" and includes a button that's labeled "Update shipping address".

 Switch to desktop view